SkylineCommunications/Skyline.DataMiner.CICD.Validators/Skyline.DataMiner.CICD.Tools.Validator/README.md

 dataminer-validator validate-protocol-solution -h
 ```

 Note: By default, a build operation will be performed.
-If you do not want this (e.g. because the tool is being used as part of a CI/CD pipeline where one of the previous steps is a build step, you can disable it by setting the --perform-build option to false.
+If you do not want this (e.g. because the tool is being used as part of a CI/CD pipeline where one of the previous steps is a build step, you can disable it by setting the `--perform-build` option to `false`.